filipmelik/news-speaker/README.md

 # Installation
 You need to have Xcode IDE installed on your mac.
-Just type `make install`.
+Just type `sudo make install`.
 Installation directory is `Applications/Speaker`.
 Installation Makefile uses sudo.
 After the installation, agent is automatically loaded.
-For uninstallation, just type `make uninstall`
+For uninstallation, just type `sudo make uninstall`.
+Root privileges for `make` are needed to write `plist` into `/Library/LaunchAgents` (deploy agent).

 # Using the speaker
 You can communicate with the app using HTTP API.
 Default address is `http://localhost:8080/`.